paulstroet/bds_thesis/index.md

 | Belgium      | [Plenary](https://www.dekamer.be/kvvcr/showpage.cfm?section=/cricra&language=nl&cfm=dcricra.cfm?type=plen&cricra=CRI&count=all&legislat=55)   | 2019-now     | 105  | 18                | 182             |  98592                             |
 | Belgium      | [Committee](https://www.dekamer.be/kvvcr/showpage.cfm?section=/cricra&language=nl&cfm=dcricra.cfm?type=comm&cricra=CRI&count=all&legislat=55)   | 2019-now  | 484   | tba                | tba             |  tba                             |

 Note that this parliamentary term is ongoing.
-As my dataset is of a dynamic nature, these new documents will automatically be scraped, cleaned and added to the aggregate dataset as soon as they are uploaded to www.dekamer.be.
+Since my dataset is of a dynamic nature, these new documents will automatically be scraped, cleaned and added to the aggregate dataset as soon as they are uploaded to [the host](www.dekamer.be).

 ### More coming soon
 I wrote the code in a generic way, ie it is easily adaptable to different formats and it has a quick and insightful debug function.
 Soon I will illustrate how this is done.
 Also, I will set forth the preliminary analysis of the text data, the modifications to the LDA algorithm I make and a clever way how to extract subsets of the data to fastly train and fine-tune the algorithm on, while maintaining performance when training on the whole training set.